patching...

 According to Bryant, because Portsmouth is so centrally located, people use the grounds as a base camp to go to Boston, Mystic and Cape Cod for day trips.

-“The day trips also include local attractions such as Green Animals and the mansions in Newport,” he said.
+“The day trips also include local attractions such as and the mansions in Newport,” he said.

 Melville Campground has 133 sites, 66 are for recreational vehicles (RVs) and 67 are set aside for tents.